lkurzyniec/netcore-boilerplate/README.md

 Generally it is totally up to you!
 But in case you do not have any plan, You can follow below simple steps:

-1. Download/clone/fork repository
+1. Download/clone/fork repository :arrow_heading_down:
-1. Remove components and/or classes that you do not need to
+1. Remove components and/or classes that you do not need to :fire:
-1. Rename files (e.g. sln, csproj, ruleset), folders, namespaces etc.
+1. Rename files (e.g. sln, csproj, ruleset), folders, namespaces etc :memo:
-1. Give us a star!
+1. Appreciate the work :star:

 ## Build the solution